Evgenus/spa/README.md

 **hash_func** ─ has function to be used in `manifest` and `appcache` generation process.
 Value may be `md5`, `ripemd160`, `sha1`, `sha224`, `sha256`, `sha3`, `sha384`, `sha512`.
 Default value is `md5`.

+**randomize_urls** ─ this parameter to be transletad into loader thru `index_template`.
+If `true` loader will add some random characters to URLs for manifest and application files suppressing caching.

 **pretty** - pretty-print manifest json

 **index** - relative path to bootstrap html file.
 Loader and its dependencies (but not app dependencies) will be baked into this file.
 Can be omitted.